Green Card Based on Special Immigrant Juvenile Classification

 If you are currently in the United States and an EB-4 immigrant visa is immediately available to you, you may file Form I-485, Application to Register Permanent Residence or Adjust Status to apply for a Green Card without leaving the country.
 If a visa is immediately available, you may file your Form I-485:

-For information on visa availability, see Visa Availability and Priority Dates, Adjustment of Status Filing Charts, and the Department of State website to view the Visa Bulletin.
+For information on visa availability, see Visa Availability and Priority Dates, Adjustment of Status Filing Charts, and the Department of State's Visa Bulletin.

-Note: If you are in removal proceedings, USCIS generally does not have jurisdiction over your application for a Green Card unless you are an arriving alien or until the removal proceedings are terminated.
+Note: If you are in removal proceedings, we generally do not have jurisdiction over your application for a Green Card unless you are an arriving alien or until the removal proceedings terminate.

 - Form I-485, Application to Register Permanent Residence or Adjust Status;

-- Copy of the Form I-797, Approval or Receipt Notice, for your Form I-360 SIJ petition (unless you are filing the Form I-360 together with the Form I-485);
+- A copy of the Form I-797, Approval or Receipt Notice, for your Form I-360 SIJ petition (unless you are filing Form I-360 together with Form I-485);

-- Copy of your government-issued identity document with photograph (if available);
+- A copy of your government-issued identity document with photograph (if available);

-- Copy of your passport page with your nonimmigrant visa (if applicable);
+- A copy of your passport page with your nonimmigrant visa (if applicable);

-- Copy of your passport page with your admission or parole stamp (if applicable);
+- A copy of your passport page with your admission or parole stamp (if applicable);

-- Copy of your Form I-94, Arrival/Departure Record, or copy of U.S. Customs and Border Protection (CBP) admission or parole stamp on the travel document (if applicable);
+- A copy of your Form I-94, Arrival/Departure Record, or copy of U.S. Customs and Border Protection (CBP) admission or parole stamp on the travel document (if applicable)

-- Note: If CBP provided you with an electronic I-94 upon arrival/admission to the United States, you may print out a paper version of the Form I-94 from the CBP website at www.cbp.gov/I94;
+- if CBP provided you with an electronic I-94 when you arrived or were admitted to the United States, you may print out a paper version of the Form I-94 at cbp.gov/I94

 - Form I-693, Report of Medical Examination and Vaccination Record (you may submit this form together with Form I-485 or later when we request it);